ziqi23/DungeonRPG/README.md

 ## Overview

 Last One Standing is a role-playing game set in a post-apocalyptic world.
 As the main character, you wake up one day to find a deadly virus has swept through your town.
 You scramble outside but see no signs of life.
-Hoding on to the last glimmer of hope, you pick up your bow and arrow and set out to find other survivors.
+Holding on to the last glimmer of hope, you pick up your bow and arrow and set out to find other survivors.

 Click [here](https://ziqi23.github.io/Last-One-Standing) to play now!